-These headers are directly connected to the DC power jack.
+These headers are directly connected to the DC power jack after the switch.
 In some applications, it may be more convenient to jumper power over to the module using these pins rather than using the power jack.

 The output voltages are available on 3 sets of 2×3 headers with 3 power pins and 3 grounds available for each voltage.
 The ground pins are all common on the board.